 Travelling in groups can also have its downfalls.
 Coordinating anything and everything is a logistical nightmare.
 The more people, the harder it gets.
 A group can stand out quite clearly and that can be a good thing or a bad one.
 There can be personality clashes, arguments and difference of opinions.
 These travel companions, much like family members, can turn travel experiences into amazing or become a nightmare.

 Travelling with friends is usually fun and a safe bet.
-It’s also a great way to bond by experience places together.
+It’s also a great way to bond by experiencing places together.
 You can discover new things and be just as comfortable doing them alone.
 When I went to London with my friend Maryann, we had a great time.
 As we’ve been friends for a long time, we knew that we had different interests and were happy to explore them on our own.
 While she went shopping, I spent a few delightful hours at the Tower of London.
 We then compared our outings over dinner and drinks.
 It was a fun way to relive the day with someone else.

 Recently I had an opportunity to travel to few places in Canada with my friend Florencia who visited from Argentina.
 Not only was I able to show her Toronto, we also toured Montreal and Quebec City.
 It was fun to see things I’ve become so familiar with through her eyes.
-We had a blast and I got to experience old places in a new light.
+We had a blast and I had a chance to experience old places in a new light.